 Services on offer

-- Open Service The Galileo navigational signal will be accessible by the general public free of charge, providing improved global positioning.
+- Open Service The Galileo navigational signal is accessible to the general public free of charge, providing improved global positioning.

 - Public Regulated Service Two encrypted signals with controlled access for specific users such as governmental bodies.